 Where to Stay

-I stayed in Lisse at the modern Hotel de Duif for the convenience of being able to walk to the festival but most visitors prefer to visit on a day trip.
+I stayed in Lisse at the modern Hotel de Duif for the convenience of being able to walk to the festival but some of the rooms are quite small.
+Most visitors prefer to visit on a day trip from Amsterdam and in that case I recommend the gorgeous Art’otel Amsterdam or the more affordable Sir Albert boutique hotel.

 The Best Time to Visit in 2015

 Holland’s tulip festival in Keukenhof is open from the 20th March to 17th May in 2015.
 I would recommend visiting in early April to avoid the crowds and to see the hyacinths and daffodils or late April til early May for the chance of better weather and to see more of the outdoor tulip displays.
 No matter when you visit there will always be 1000s of bulbs flowering throughout the gardens.